 - It is better to calculate the TDS level in the reject water before deciding to reuse for other purposes.

 - If the TDS level of the RO waste water is too high, then it might not be suitable for re-use in most of the applications for household.

-- To become 100% sure, the waste water can also be tested for the presence of inorganic and chemical impurities like Sodium.
+- The waste water undergoes some tests for the presence of inorganic and chemical impurities like Sodium.

 - You should also check the pH value of the Reverse Osmosis waste water.